In This Article

 Of course, the greatest proof of an attic mold problem comes from seeing it with your own eyes.
 Attic mold appears on wood and is differently colored, spotted, and patchy.
 The different colors of mold often mean different things.

 Lightly colored molds, like white, orange, or pink are slower spreading than darker molds.
 Gray and black mold spread quickly, while greenish-black mold could be a sign of the infamous "black mold" (Stachybotrys chartarum), which, though scary looking, has proved to be no more dangerous to your health than other molds.

 Leaving your attic mold be can lead to health problems, like allergies or asthma, as the mold releases its spores into the air and they are breathed in by the home's residents.
 Additionally, if you're looking to move soon, some states require the mold to be disclosed when selling a home, meaning that it's something you'll need to take care of before your home hits the market.

 However, you probably shouldn't worry about serious health problems stemming from attic mold.
-As the CDC says, "There are very few reports that toxigenic molds found inside homes can cause unique or rare health conditions such as pulmonary hemorrhage or memory loss.
+As the Centers for Disease Control and Prevention reports: "There are very few reports that toxigenic molds found inside homes can cause unique or rare health conditions such as pulmonary hemorrhage or memory loss.
 These case reports are rare, and a causal link between the presence of the toxigenic mold and these conditions has not been proven."
 Additionally, remember that mold develops in the presence of excess moisture, and excess moisture plus wood can lead to rot.